Ventus218/SAP-assignment-03/README.md

 Due to time constraints the system lacks these features:
 - Differentiation between users and admins
 - Proper authorization checks
-- Incomplete API gateway (it only relays to EBikes and Authentication microservices)
 - The user credit is not decreased when riding
 - The GUI is really ugly
 - The admin interface is missing the ability to register a new bike